Loic-LeMeur/quarkus/code-with-quarkus/README.md

 # code-with-quarkus

+This project is a sample of webservice REST with a simple crypto methode to show at studies how to do that.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .